EduVault/eduvault/README.md

 yarn dev-build
 ```

+You will also need the mkcert certs mentioned above.

 ### To deploy

-for a staging build, change the .env PROD_HOST to the staging server host name (e.g. staging-site.com)
+Change the .env PROD_HOST to the staging/production server host name (e.g. staging-site.com)
 You can use the `dev-build` build for staging on your local machine or on the server.

 for production deploy: